aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

         * Remove the QoS setting
 <br>

-    b) IOR, random, small-transaction, N to N, reads and writes
+    2) IOR, random, small-transaction, N to N, reads and writes

 	* Run the IOR test 3d), sufficient compute nodes to achieve maximum result on the filesystem or subset of the